microsoft/pxt/common-docs/javascript/types.md

 ## Null and undefined

 A variable isn't always set to a value.
-If you want a variable to exist yet not have it set to  a value of a type, it can be set to nothing, or `null`.
-This is often useful to indicate that a value isn't meaningful for evaluation at the moment.
+If you want a variable to exist but not have it set to  a value of a type, it can be set to nothing, or `null`.
+This is often useful to indicate that a variable isn't meaningful for evaluation at the moment.

 ```typescript-ignore
 if (encoder.active) {